Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Work with a magnifying glass and a light microscope;

-Recognize the main organelles of the cell on tables and microslides;
+Recognize the main cell organelles from tables and microslides;

 Explain the role of organic and mineral substances in the cell;

-Observe the rules of conduct and work with devices and instruments in the biology office.
+Observe the rules of behavior and work with devices and instruments in the biology classroom.

-Determine the belonging of biological objects to one of the kingdoms of living nature;
+Determine whether biological objects belong to one of the kingdoms of living nature;

 Establish similarities and differences among representatives of the main kingdoms;

-Establish the traits of adaptation of organisms to the environment;
+Establish traits of organisms’ adaptation to their environment;

 Explain the role of representatives of the kingdoms of living nature in human life.